peterhinch/micropython-micropower/README.md

 # Some numbers

 The capacity of small batteries is measured in milliamp hours (mAH), a measure of electric charge.
-For purposes of measurement on the Pyboard this is rather a large unit, and milliamp seconds (mAS) is used here.
+For purposes of measurement on the Pyboard this is rather a large unit, and milliamp seconds (mAS) or millicoulomb is used here.
 1mAH = 3600mAS.
 Note that, because the Pyboard uses a linear voltage regulator, the amount of current (and hence charge) used in any situation is substantially independent of battery voltage.

 After executing ``pyb.standby()`` and with the regulator non-operational the Pyboard consumes about 7uA.
 In a year's running this corrsponds to an charge utilisation of 61mAH, compared to the 225mAH nominal